 - Change in eyesight.

-- Pale skin, redness, or swelling where the patch is put on.
+- Pale skin, redness, or swelling where this drug is used.

 - This drug is used on the skin.

 - Keep out of your child’s eyes.